env.dev

 Security Best Practices

 • Pin actions to full commit SHAs — tags can be moved or compromised.
-Use uses: actions/checkout@<full-sha> in production
+Use uses: actions/checkout@<full-sha> in production.
+This is the single mitigation that would have neutralized the tj-actions attack.

 • Never use structured data as secrets — JSON/XML/YAML secrets cannot be properly redacted in logs